elatov/elatov.github.io/_posts/2013-12-31-configure-ipmi-supermicro-server-monitor-ipmi-sensors-zabbix.md

     total size is 4350018  speedup is 4.05

-And that&#8217;s it.
+And that's it.
 I then un-mounted the usb drive, unplugged it from my laptop, and plugged into the SuperMicro Server.

 #### Update BIOS Process